 Turrialba Volcano is Costa Rica’s most active volcano, located in the Central Volcanic Mountain Range.
 Its altitude is 3,340 meters above the sea level (10,958 feet), and it has a total of 3 craters at the summit.
-It was dormant from 1,866 until 2,010, but just a couple of weeks ago Turrialba Volcano started important activity, doing stronger phreatic eruptions, throwing ash, rocks and small amounts of lava.
-The Turrialba Volcano National Park remains closed due to the latest heavy ash activity, but all tourism businesses are still operating normally (except for Volcan Turrialba Lodge, located at only 1 kilometer from the crater), since the eruptions don’t represent a dangerous threat at the moment, mainly because the wind blows all the ash towards the west, while the touristic activities are towards the east flank of the volcano.
+It was dormant from 1,866 until 2,010, but just a couple of weeks ago Turrialba Volcano started an important activity, doing stronger phreatic eruptions, throwing ash, rocks, and small amounts of lava.
+The Turrialba Volcano National Park remains closed due to the latest heavy ash activity, but all tourism businesses are still operating normally (except for Volcan Turrialba Lodge, located at only 1 kilometer from the crater) since the eruptions don’t represent a dangerous threat at the moment, mainly because the wind blows all the ash towards the west, while the touristic activities are towards the east flank of the volcano.

-On the other hand, I’m kind of sad because the surroundings of the Turrialba Volcano used to be my favorite “green area of the country”, a very peaceful place that I used to visit with my family since I was a child, because we had the tradition of going to Turrialba Volcano every time we went to , since the distance between the 2 is only 10 kilometers (6 miles), but it normally took us no less than 2 hours to do that drive, because the road is horrible and because we always made many stops to take pictures of the surroundings.
-To us it was easy to do this journey because we were originally from , my home town which is very close to these volcanoes, but nowadays I still travel a little longer to go there with my wife and kids, because like I said earlier, it was the greenest place of all Costa Rica to my opinion, I guess this family tours will have to wait for a little while until the volcano becomes calm again, but now the tour is going to look a little different because it’s not so green anymore, now is all brown and kind of gray looking, due to all the ash thrown by the Volcano.
+On the other hand, I’m kind of sad because the surroundings of the Turrialba Volcano used to be my favorite “green area of the country”, a very peaceful place that I used to visit with my family since I was a child because we had the tradition of going to Turrialba Volcano every time we went to Irazu Volcano since the distance between the 2 is only 10 kilometers (6 miles), but it normally took us no less than 2 hours to do that drive because the road was horrible and because we always made many stops to take pictures of the surroundings.
+To us, it was easy to do this journey because we were originally from Cartago City, my home town which is very close to these volcanoes, but nowadays I still travel a little longer to go there with my wife and kids, because like I said earlier, it was the greenest place of all Costa Rica to my opinion, I guess this family tours will have to wait for a little while until the volcano becomes calm again, but now the tour is going to look a little different because it’s not so green anymore, now is all brown and kind of gray looking, due to all the ash thrown by the Volcano.